wpsight/wpcasa/wpcasa/README.txt

 == Upgrade Notice ==

-= 1.0.3.1 =
+= 1.0.4 =
-Hotfix to avoid fatal error with wpsight_taxonomies() in v1.0.3 and some themes.
+Fixes some gallery issues with the dashboard add-on and adds missing string in German translation.